Logistics centers: the cornerstone of the supply chain

 Logistics centers have become a key player in an evermore complex supply chain.
 The logistics transformation undergone in recent years has brought about the creation of large logistics operations centers near big cities.
 At these facilities, various logistics providers share space with the aim of creating synergies, boosting productivity, and cutting costs.
 These areas, also known as logistics zones and hubs, freight villages, and industrial parks, are specifically designed to concentrate logistics and transportation activities.

-In this article, we’ll delve into the twofold definition of a logistics center, their functions, and the various types that exist.
+In this article, we’ll delve into the twofold definition of a logistics center, its functions, and the various types that exist.

 Logistics centers as a logistics activities zone

 Logistics activity centers are areas in which business activities are carried out.
 They are specially prepared to perform logistics tasks.
-Generally speaking, these types of logistics facilities are located near one or various transportation hubs so as to facilitate movement of the goods.
+Generally speaking, these types of logistics facilities are located near one or various transportation hubs to facilitate the movement of the goods.

 These large installations were created as a result of the changes experienced by the supply chain over the past few decades, which has been further accentuated by the e-commerce boom.